-The Clinical Practice with Families and Children (CPFC) concentration teaches students how to directly empower families at risk.
-Through a selection of strengths based approaches, the concentration works to address family and child focused concerns across a level of need spectrum from poverty and homelessness to communication and interpersonal counseling.
+The Clinical Practice with Families and Children (CPFC) concentration teaches students how to work with individuals and families at risk in ways that facilitate empowerment.
+Through a selection of strengths-based approaches, the concentration works to address family- and child-focused concerns across a level of need spectrum from poverty and homelessness to communication and interpersonal counseling.

 Students will be prepared to work with a variety of different populations, leaving with practice "tools" for their pocket.